Blog

 Applicants must have private health insurance with a minimum coverage of €30,000 for the first year.
 Once your residency permit is issued, you can register with the Portuguese National Health Service (SNS) and access public healthcare at significantly lower costs.

 Portugal remains one of the more affordable Western European countries, though costs vary by region.
 While cities like Lisbon and Porto are more expensive, rural areas offer a much lower cost of living.
-Passive income earners may also qualify for tax benefits under regimes like the Non-Habitual Resident (NHR) scheme, depending on their specific financial setup.
+Passive income earners may also qualify for tax benefits under regimes like the IFICI regime (which replaced NHR in 2024), depending on their specific financial setup.

 Private Community